About the Institute

 The displays and research collections of minerals include many from famous localities in the area.
 The museum also houses the original plate blocks used to print Samuel Gordon’s 1922 Mineralogy of Pennsylvania.
 Additionally, specimens brought from the mineral prospects of the West by members of the Delaware County Institute of Science during the 1800′s can be viewed and studied.

 The Library of the Institute houses several thousand books and other publications on the Natural Sciences.
 Many of these are period classics by authors who have been subsequently recognized widely for their scientific contributions.
-The Library includes numerous volumes of local significance and highlights a large 19th century series realting to Pennsylvania.
-Copies of the “Proceedings of the Delaware County Institute of Science” from the early 1900’s are indexed and available for a small charge.
+The Library includes numerous volumes of local significance and highlights a large 19th century series relating to Pennsylvania.
+The Library is a non-circulating reference collection that is accessible to the public upon request during operating hours.

 A monthly lecture program is prepared for each winter season, October through May.
 Well-known and qualified persons are invited to present subjects of scientific, technological or nature interest.
-An annual field trip relating usually to the natural sciences is conducted for members and friends.
-The areas visited include mineral locations, arboretums, wildlife sanctuaries or other places having notable natural science attractions.
 Lectures are FREE and presented upstairs in the Lecture Hall.
-Parties of 10 or more can be accommodated by reservation.
 Please call in advance to make arrangements.
-Doors open by 7:30 PM.
-Lectures begin at 8 PM.
+Doors open by 7:00 p.m.
+Lectures begin at 7:30 p.m.
 Events may be cancelled in case of inclement weather.
 Call (610) 566-5126 to confirm.